What are the MINIMUM system requirements for Vision?

 How do I navigate in Vision?

 All navigation within Vision is accomplished using the middle mouse button.
 To pan up, down, or around, hold down the middle mouse button and move the mouse.
 To zoom in or out, hold Ctl+Alt and the middle mouse button and move the mouse in and out.
-To rotate the scene, hold Alt and the middle mouse button and move the mouse.
+To rotate the scene, press Alt and the middle mouse button and move the mouse.
 You can also use the tools that are provided in the tool window to zoom, rotate, pan, and tilt.
-Find a complete list in manual.
+Find a complete list in Vision Help.

 How do I focus conventional fixtures in my rig?